JordanSum/AZ_Cloud_Project_1/README.md

 > [!NOTE]
 Make sure you are in either the PS or Terraform directory to provision one of the infrastructure resources.

+## Please...

+If any additional fixes or changes are found within this project, please pass them along respectfully.
+I am always looking to advance my knowledge and apply best practices.